front-end-foundations/session1/README.md

 float:left;
 ```

-There may some additional adjustments required to correct the spacing of elements.
+There are some additional adjustments required to correct the layout.

 ##Some simple CSS 3 Enhancements